SECR D class: Preservation

 One engine, No.31737, has been preserved and is in its original livery – that of the South Eastern & Chatham Railway – at the National Railway Museum in York.

 Models

 Dapol, in association with Rails of Sheffield and Locomotion, released a model of the D Class in OO scale in 2021.
-On February 22, 2022, Dapol and Rails of Sheffield announced a further model of the D1 Class for release later that year.
+On February 22, 2022, Dapol and Rails of Sheffield announced a further model of the D1 Class, which was released in June 2023.